Blunk-electronic/ET/README.md

 $ et --create-project my_new_et_project/
 ```

+NOTE: The project to be created must be a child directory of the
+current working directory.
+Creating a project across several directory levels like ecad/my_et_project/
+is not possible.

 #### Opening an ET native project
 To open a native project like 'my_et_project' run this command: